 Q-Tussin Side Effects

-Note: This page contains side effects data for the generic drug guaifenesin.
-It is possible that some of the dosage forms included below may not apply to the brand name Q-Tussin.
+Note: This document contains side effect information about guaifenesin.
+Some dosage forms listed on this page may not apply to the brand name Q-Tussin.

-As well as its needed effects, guaifenesin (the active ingredient contained in Q-Tussin) may cause some unwanted effects.
+Along with its needed effects, guaifenesin (the active ingredient contained in Q-Tussin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.